 - Foster deeper cultural and civic participation.
 This is central to the Metro Arts’ Vision, that every Nashvillan should have access to and be able to participate in a creative life.

 - Catalyze vibrant, creative neighborhoods.
 Metro Arts recognizes that policies for arts access, creative workforce development and arts education have a better chance of succeeding when they are intertwined with the economic, physical and social fabric of neighborhoods.
 Neighborhoods should have an expressive identity that reflects culture, history and spirit of a neighborhood; embraces and empowers the creativity of people in the neighborhood; and fosters stronger civic connection and social capital.

 - Support a vital public realm.
 The public realm is the physical places that are built to support the shared purposes of civil society.
 A vital public realm is valued for being a place that feels accessible to everyone and shared by all, for its aesthetics and its function in equal measure, and for the meaning it expresses about a community’s identity and purpose.

-The draft also recommends a new set of process-based tools be used in the development of public art in Nashville: artist residencies, place-based studios, artists on planning teams and temporary public art projects in addition to traditional Percent for Public Art permanent projects.
+The Plan also recommends a new set of process-based tools be used in the development of public art in Nashville: artist residencies, place-based studios, artists on planning teams and temporary public art projects in addition to traditional Percent for Public Art permanent projects.
 In the residency approach, an artist is embedded in the community and develops projects along with community members.
 Place-based studios are artists working in public studio spaces throughout the community in neighborhoods, community centers and libraries.